OpenAPI Example

 From a single openapi frontmatter line, Jamdesk auto-generates:

-- Endpoint badge — method and path with color coding
+- An endpoint badge showing the method and path with color coding

-- Parameter documentation — path, query, header, and body parameters
+- Parameter documentation for path, query, header, and body parameters

-- Request/response schemas — including nested objects and arrays
+- Request and response schemas, including nested objects and arrays

-- Code examples — cURL, Python, JavaScript, and more
+- Code examples in cURL, Python, JavaScript, Go, Ruby, C#, Java, Rust, and PHP (configurable via

-- Authentication details — pulled from the spec's security schemes
+api.examples.languages) - Authentication details pulled from the spec's security schemes

 All $ref references in your spec are automatically resolved, so you can organize schemas with components/schemas as usual.